Soiling Loss Calculator for Solar Power Plants

 How This Soiling Loss Calculator Works

-1 Input pre-clean power & irradiance
+1 Input pre-clean DC power & irradiance

-2 Input post-clean power & irradiance
+2 Input post-clean DC power & irradiance

-3 Get normalized soiling loss %
+3 Get absolute module efficiencies and determine soiling loss %

 Who Should Use This Tool?